mauri870/ransomware/README.md

 ### Building the binaries
 > DON'T RUN ransomware.exe IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!

-Build a new RSA-2048 keypair:
+Create a new RSA-2048 keypair:
 ```
 openssl genrsa -out private.pem 2048
 openssl rsa -in private.pem -outform PEM -pubout -out public.pem
 ```
+> Keys protected with password is not supported

 After that, a `private.pem` and `public.pem` will be created.
 Copy the content of private.pem to `PRIV_KEY` on `server/main.go` and the public.pem content to `PUB_KEY` on `encrypt.go`.
 Remember to put the content inside the []byte() conversion